What Is the Mac Terminal? - Qiling

-Mac terminal is a command line interface (CLI) that provides UNIX command line interface access.
-It is a powerful tool for developers and system administrators.
-It has many features like scripting, file management, and other utilities.
+The Mac terminal is a command line interface (CLI) that provides UNIX command line access, serving as a powerful tool for developers and system administrators.
+It offers various features, including scripting, file management, and other utilities, making it a valuable resource for users who need to perform complex tasks or manage their system efficiently.

-Mac Terminal has many other features, such as file management, text editing and viewing of text files, directory navigation, etc. However, the use of macOS is mostly limited to expert users, as it uses a BSD Unix base, which is a bit difficult for the common user to understand.
+Mac Terminal offers various features such as file management, text editing, and directory navigation.
+However, its use is mostly limited to expert users due to its BSD Unix base, which can be challenging for the average user to understand.

 Step 1.
 Open "Finder" on your Mac device